Algeciras campaign: Interlude

-The departure of this combined squadron was observed by Captain Richard Goodwin Keats on HMS Superb, which after returning to Cadiz had retained station off the port with HMS Thames and HMS Pasley.
+The departure of this combined squadron was observed by Captain Richard Goodwin Keats on HMS Superb, which after returning to Cádiz had retained station off the port with HMS Thames and HMS Pasley.
 Thames was inshore searching a seized American merchant ship, and witnessed the emergence of the squadron retreating before four ships of the line that approached the British frigate.
 Superb was sighted shortly afterwards and also retreated before a ship of the line and two frigates, as they repaired to the outer roads ready to sail with the land breeze the following morning.
 As the fleet prepared to sail in the morning Keats immediately sent Pasley ahead to Gibraltar to warn Saumarez, the brig arriving at 15:00 closely followed by the British men of war sailing under a crowd of canvas and signalling the approach of the enemy as they arrived up.
 No sooner had they rounded Cabrita Point than the Spanish reinforcements were seen entering the bay (save for Saint Antoine, which had been unable to work out of the harbour and arrived the following day).
 Moreno's squadron anchored in the Bay of Gibraltar, out of reach of the British batteries on Gibraltar and waited there for Linois to complete his repairs, Saint Antoine joining the squadron on the morning of 10 July.
-Keats brought his ships into Gibraltar, where efforts to repair the squadron were increased, with the knowledge that Moreno would soon be sailing to Cadiz with Linois squadron.
+Keats brought his ships into Gibraltar, where efforts to repair the squadron were increased, with the knowledge that Moreno would soon be sailing to Cádiz with Linois squadron.
 Saumarez, concerned by the size of the combined squadron, sent urgent messages to the Mediterranean Fleet under Lord Keith in the Eastern Mediterranean requesting support in the belief that Moreno would be delayed at least two weeks because of the condition of Linois's ships.
-Saumarez was wrong: Moreno planned to convoy the battered squadron the short distance to Cadiz as soon as they were seaworthy.
+Saumarez was wrong: Moreno planned to convoy the battered squadron the short distance to Cádiz as soon as they were seaworthy.